 If, like Artsper, online platforms are allowing you to continue to have visibility and make sales, it is not always easy to know how to deliver the works.
 Which courier is reliable at the moment?
 Is it possible to ship abroad?
 And if so, are there significant delays?
 So many questions and so few concrete answers.
-In order to reassure you, our team has listed all the necessary information for sending artwork during Covid-19.
-Artsper remains 100% operational and active for you during this period, so if you have any questions please do not hesitate to contact us.
+In order to reassure you, our team has listed all the necessary information for sending artwork.
+Artsper remains 100% operational and active, so if you have any questions please do not hesitate to contact us.
 We will be happy to assist you.

 1. Aim for perfect packaging